mheroth/Operationalizing-Machine-Learning/README.md

 ## Screen Recording / Documentation
-he screen recording can be found ### here and it shows the project in action.
+The screen recording can be found in the zip files and it shows the project in action.
 More specifically, the screencast demonstrates:

 - The working deployed ML model endpoint
 - The deployed Pipeline